 Campaigning in Cairns

 I did have a group of loyal supporters who were there when I needed them.
 People who could see through the major parties and wanted justice, fairness and an MP who could represent local people and not a political party.
-People like Susan Prince, Simon Perry, Anthony Too, Paul Spray, Donna Mullaly, Steve Brech, John Pratt, Tayte Dalziel, Banyar, Jonathan Straus, Carla Gorton, Sarah Hoyle, Renee Lees.
-Sandra McGuiness, Harrison George, The Damara family and so many others.
-I will never forget that their help.
+People like Susan Prince, Simon Perry, Anthony Too, Paul Spray, Cathy Jackson, Donna Mullaly, Steve Brech, John Pratt, Tayte Dalziel, Banyar Baing, Robert Baker, Margaret Morris, Margaret Pestorius, Jonathan Straus, Carla Gorton, Sarah Hoyle, Renee Lees, Liz Prince, Sandra McGuiness, Harrison George, The Dimara family and so many others.
+I will never forget their help.

 The other attack came from the extremist religious group ‘Cherish Life’ who rang everyone in the electorate and told them that I supported 9-month abortions.
 It is an absolutely ludicrous thing to say as there is no such thing as a 9-month abortion.
 The only thing that happens at 9 months is delivery of what is hopefully a healthy baby.
 I thought people would see how ridiculous such a claim would be.
 Alas, some people were happy to believe I would support what would amount to infanticide.

 My big problem was the fact my LNP opponent Sam Marino was well liked by some sections of the community and had campaigned with great determination and energy.
-As he was going to get that support on top of the votes of people who ‘always vote LNP anyway’ my greatest fear was that I would not be able to get ahead of Sam to harvest his preferences.
-This fear was to prove correct.
+This meant he was going to get additional support (on top of the votes of people who ‘always vote LNP anyway’).
+So my greatest fear was that I would not be able to get ahead of Sam to benefit from some of his preferences.
+This fear was to prove well founded.